linsyking/meow-lang/docs/MR.md

 bb
 ```

 We want to replace `a` with `b` and `c` with `a`.
-However, the replacement is done in a single pass, so the first replacement is done, and then the second replacement is done.
+However, the replacement is done one by one, so the first replacement is done, and then the second replacement is done.
 So, the result is `bb`.

 What if we want to do the replacement simultaneously?
 It's not easy to see.

-This feature doesn't need i expression and it is originally designed to be supported in catlet.
+This feature doesn't need recursion and it is originally designed to be supported in catlet.

 First, we have to make sure that the multiple strings are all **independent**.
 Otherwise the result is not expected.